jmheder/gfx803-Rocm-Fedora/README.md

 In prioritized order:

-* Compile real pytorch 2.1 (ComfyUI) and drop the cheat wheel
+* Compile real pytorch 2.1 (for ComfyUI) and drop the cheat wheel
 * Use a newer ComfyUI branch
 * Compile torchvision
 * Compile torchaudio and include this into packages directory.
-* Create a description on how to install ComfyUI with these tools.
 * Would be nice to get A1111 running aswell
 * Get the scripts to compile correctly